 Flat site mulch

-On sites flatter than a 1: 3 grade (1metre by 3 metres long) bark or arb mulch must be spread evenly to a depth of 80-100mm over the planted area, creating an inverted cone hollow around each plant stem with a maximum 25mm depth around plant stems.
-The mulch must be supplied as scheduled, cleanand free of soil, sawdust and wood preservatives, and a sample must be provided to Council for acceptance prior to spread.
+On sites flatter than a 1: 3 grade (1metre by 3 metres long) bark or arb mulch must be spread evenly to a final settled depth of 80-100mm over the planted area, creating an inverted cone hollow around each plant stem with a maximum 25mm depth around plant stems.
+The mulch must be supplied as scheduled, clean, aged, (minimum of 3 months) and free of soil, sawdust and wood preservatives, and a sample must be provided to Council for acceptance prior to spread.

 Coarse untreated shredded pine bark should have an average diameter of 50mm and with